SAIA Burgess PCD EtherSBus Client+Server communication module

 - Data communication using more sophisticated protocols like BACnet use more encapsulation around exchanged data.
 Using EtherSBus is more lightweight and efficient.

 The digimat.saia module was mainly created to partially explore the S-Bus mecanisms on Raspberry Pi devices before starting a deeper implementation on our Digimat HVAC BMS infrastructures.
 SAIA Burgess has absolutely no implication on this project and cannot be held responsible for any problem of any kind if you decide to use this module.

 At this time, we don’t have access to any S-Bus or EtherSBus protocol official specifications.
-If you own such documentation, please forward it to us (fhess [at] st-sa [dot] ch), as SAIA doesn’t want to provide it ;( If you need to learn about this protocol, some good starting points may include :
+This is the result of a “blind” protocol analysis, with no information given by SAIA (no pain, no gain).
+If you own such documentation, please forward it to us (fhess [at] st-sa [dot] ch), as SAIA doesn’t want to provide it to us ;( If you need to learn about this protocol, some good starting points may include :